 Archive for Release Year: 1993

-9 posts from 09 July 2023 to 15 June 2015.
+12 posts from 13 October 2024 to 15 June 2015.

 Demolition Man is hilarious.
 It’s only set in 2030, but it’s like The Jetsons already, at least in San (Francisco/Los) Angeles, the white-picket-fence mega-metropolis of the future.

 The director of The Last Seduction did not spring into existence with his magnum opus.
 First he did this low key, light noir, set on a small town, in which our lead drops into.
-And it’s not a remake of Yonjinbo.
+And it’s not a remake of Yojimbo.

 A classic.
 Worth it for the Callas aria scene alone.